StevanDev/Mini-LinkedIn-Student/README.md

 Frontend URL: `http://localhost:5173`

-Vite is configured to **proxy**-uje all `/api` calls directly to the backend server running on port 4000.
+Vite is configured to **proxy** all `/api` calls directly to the backend server running on port 4000.

 ## 3. MVP Features Overview